smithwrites/paapi/docs/sharing-data/index.md

 These process planning application data:

  - BoPS
- - Other back office system
+ - other back office systems
  - Consultee System
  - Consultee Portal
  - ODP Register

 ### Generated from data

-- Central government reports
+- central government reports
-- Other data users
+- other data users

 -------------

 ## Data strategies

 We examined potential data strategies for systems to share data.
-We concluded on a hybrid stategy, detailed below.
+We concluded on a hybrid stategy, described in the next section.

 <div class="govuk-accordion" data-module="govuk-accordion" id="accordion-default">
   <div class="govuk-accordion__section">